Happiest Homecoming on Earth: Into 2006

-In the second half of the celebration, in 2006, Monsters, Inc. Mike & Sulley to the Rescue! opened at Disney's California Adventure.
+In the second half of the celebration, on January 23, 2006, Monsters, Inc. Mike & Sulley to the Rescue! opened at Disney's California Adventure.
 On July 7, 2006, Pirates of the Caribbean: Dead Man's Chest had its world premiere on the Rivers of America, as did the first film in the trilogy in 2003.
 On the same day of Dead Man's Chest premiere, the Pirates of the Caribbean attraction officially reopened after lengthy refurbishments to include characters from the movie trilogy in the attraction's storyline.
 The 50th anniversary celebration at Disneyland ended on September 30, 2006, and was succeeded by the Year of a Million Dreams.
 The idea was somewhat revised for the Disneyland Diamond Celebration promotion that was used for the 60th anniversary 10 years after the kickoff for the homecoming.

 Theme song

 To commemorate the 50th anniversary of Disneyland, the official anthem song was written by Richard Marx, and was performed for the first time live by Grammy-winning artist LeAnn Rimes.
 It reflects on how you can never be too old to enjoy life and childhood dreams one has had.
 It was played immediately after the "Remember...
 Dreams Come True" fireworks spectacular presented throughout the 18-month anniversary celebration at Disneyland.